rjazevedo/BrazilianICPCSummerSchool2018/local.md

 ---
 ## Classrooms

-Our laboratories are located in the Institute of Computing, building IC-3.
-Our lectures will be in room **TBD**.
+Our laboratories and classrooms are located in the Institute of Computing, building IC-3.
 All meals will be served at the University Restaurant.

 ## How to arrive in Campinas?

 Our nearest airport is Viracopos (VCP), served by the following airlines: Azul, TAM, Gol, e Avianca.
 There is a direct bus line from the airport to downtown and central bus station managed by [LiraBus](http://www.lirabus.com.br) (previously Caprioli), or you can take the city bus line 193 to the central bus terminal and bus 330 to Unicamp.
 A taxi from the airport to Unicamp will cost around R$120,00.
-We also have Uber in Campinas.
+We also have [Uber](https://www.uber.com/invite/ncjcb) in Campinas.

 If you prefer flying to São Paulo, you can take a bus from [LiraBus](http://www.lirabus.com.br) (previously Caprioli) to Campinas bus station, and take a bus to Unicamp (332 and switch to 330).